jacobvc/OBS-Studio-Remote/README.md

 **Preview**

 The projector displays and is synchronized with the OBS Studio Preview.
-If an actual projector is intended, it may be connected by right clicking on the OBS Studio Preview window.
+If a physical projector is intended, it may be connected by right clicking on the OBS Studio Preview window.

 **Display**